kamilpszczolkowski/form-builder-react-redux/README.md

 immutable and can be easily avaliable to connected components (containers).

-I used indexedDB to store data - this application has no backend and I wanted to store data at least locally (and of course that was the requirement in wireframe i've got).
+I used indexedDB to store data - this application has no backend and I wanted to store data at least locally (and of course that was the requirement in wireframe I've got).
 Application connects to the db and populates it's state with the content.

 I used Webpack mostly for babel loader which allowed me to use newest ES features in my